michalpokusa/django-extended-makemessages/README.md

 In addition to the options available in Django's makemessages command, this command exposes selected msgmerge/msguniq/msgattrib/xgettext options that make sense for usage in a Django project.

-On top of that, this command also includes some custom options, which further simplify managing translations in a Djangoprojects, but are not part of GNU gettext tools.
+On top of that, this command also includes some custom options, which further simplify managing translations, but are not part of GNU gettext tools.

 options: